 Single-band routers are basic devices that only operate on the 2.4GHz band.
 This frequency is fine for simple tasks such as browsing online, but can struggle with gaming or streaming 4K video.

 Dual-band routers add a 5GHz band.
-5GHz is better for more taxing tasks such as watching HD and 4K video, though it is a shorter range.
+5GHz is better for more taxing tasks, such as watching HD and 4K video, although it has a shorter range.
 Many dual-band routers can transmit simultaneously on both bands to deliver flexibility and bandwidth.

-Some newer routers are tri-band.
-These include a second 5GHz frequency or the even faster 6GHz frequency.
+Many newer routers are increasingly tri-band.
+These include either a second 5GHz frequency or the even faster 6GHz frequency.
 Tri-band routers are even more efficient at divvying up connected devices and providing a smoother wi-fi performance.

 Gigabit ethernet cable support